CoppingEthan/Deepseek-R1-with-Realtime-Thinking-Preview/README.md

 authors: [MCode-Team, Ethan Copping]
 author_url: [https://github.com/MCode-Team, https://github.com/CoppingEthan]
 funding_url: https://github.com/open-webui
-version: 0.1.4
+version: 0.2.0
 required_open_webui_version: 0.5.0
 license: MIT
 environment_variables:
 - DEEPSEEK_API_KEY (required)

+# Notices
+Deepseeks API continues to be unresponsive to many users for R1.
+Hopefully this clears up soon.
+Function continues to work for Chat and Reasoner should work again soon.

 # Acknowledgments
-I would like to thank the original author, MCode-Team, for sharing this code.
+Thanks to MCode-Team, for sharing this code.
 This project builds upon their work and I hope it serves as a helpful modification.
 """

 import os